3 Things To Do For Your Grandchild This Christmas That Do NOT Require Your Estranged Child’s Approval!

 It’s all laid out in a neat, easy to follow digital guide.
 You can download your 12 Days of Christmas guide here.

-The other resource I have for you is our growing Facebook community.
-In this private, free Facebook group you can get support, give support to others and share what’s on your heart.
+The other resource I have for you is our free Facebook support community for Christian estranged mothers.
+In this private Facebook group you can get support, learn new ways of approaching estrangement and share what’s on your heart.

 To join us, go to estrangedmoms.community Having that positive, like minded support network makes a big difference.
 I hope to see you there.